The Great Mile And Beyond

 It was simply to share my experience with my family.
 Two days before leaving I decided I was going to film my journey, capturing my experience with photos.

 To begin with, I was contemplating creating cinematic style videos.
 However, I soon realised it was not going to be possible given the time and the long riding hours.
-To keep things simple, I decided to make a 10 second video, starting with the day’s journey, map and clips from my helmet cam and photos.
+To keep things simple, I decided to make a 10-second video, starting with the day’s journey, map and clips from my helmet cam and photos.
 It was effective and manageable given the circumstances, and I was able to edit and post the content every day.
 It also helped me to connect with fellow riders who were participating in the rally.
 There was a feeling of mutual appreciation of bikes and the ride.
 The positivity from fellow bikers was empowering and motivating, leaving me sure the decision to go on the ride was the right one.

 Was it challenging to take pictures along the way?

 It was challenging but also a great learning experience.
 When you have been riding for hours you just want to stop, have a coffee and then get back on the bike.
 When recording the ride with photos, you have to make selective choices about what you will capture.
 I would stop at a suitable location, remove my gloves, backpack and take out the camera.
-Then I would need to check the lens, the settings, set-up the tripod, shoot, change view and shoot again.
+Then I would need to check the lens, the settings, set-up the tripod, shoot, change the view and shoot again.

 Doing this constantly takes its toll.
 Tiredness and emotions can be overwhelming, and accidents can happen.
-One day I was taking a photograph of the bike in a field, and on the next click my bike dropped.
+One day I was taking a photograph of the bike in a field, and on the next click, my bike dropped.
 Thankfully the field softened the blow!

 When it rains, taking photographs takes much more time.
 This can be frustrating when the only battery pack you have is dead and there is nowhere to charge it!
-Editing and posting was usually done at the end of the day.
+Editing and posting were usually done at the end of the day.
 It could take up to three hours to go through the footage and edit, which was only possible if I found a suitable stop with wi-fi.
 Overall, I found the experience challenging but immensely gratifying

 Did you meet any of the riders on the way up to Castle of Mey?

 Most of the riders were having their bikes transported and flew directly to Inverness, but I hoped I would see or meet some riders.
-I had not come across a bike heading my way, however there were many I nodded to riding in the opposite direction.
+I had not come across a bike heading my way, however, there were many I nodded to riding in the opposite direction.